priyanu17/data_structures/linkedLists.md

 linkedList6.java : Find data at the nth node in a linked list

-linkedList67.java : Double Pointers in linked lists
+linkedList7.java : Double Pointers in linked lists

+linkedList8.java : Double Pointers to find the middle element of the linked list